jwgbradford/tw/README.md

 There are two 'ai' players wandering around for your entertainment, they don't do anything except wander aimlessly in a circle.

 The server code supports new players joining (up to 5 simultaneously), and currently players exiting.
 Cleans up connections when players leave.
+We don't trust the client, everything is done server-side.

 # To-Do
 Lots!